 3. Pay One-Time Team Fee

-You can pay in two different ways:
+You can pay your fee in three different ways: